ts-3156/x3dh-ruby/README.md

 A Ruby implementation of The X3DH Key Agreement Protocol.

+As much as possible, I have implemented it as described in the official Signal documentation.

-This application is written in very small Ruby code.
+This code snippet is written in very small Ruby code.
 If you want to implement X3DH in your preferred programming language, it is better to look directly at the Ruby code.

 ## Usage